Lorraine Close (MSc, AFHEA, Dip TN, Churchill Fellow, RN, QN)

-Lorraine is a nurse by background with clinical experience working in acute medicine and neurosurgery.
-After several years of travelling and living and working in India she completed a Diploma in Tropical Nursing at the London School of Hygiene and Tropical Medicine.
-She is now putting that qualification to good use by living and working in Edinburgh where she frequently encounters a wide variety of tropical diseases.
+I am a nurse by background with clinical experience working in acute medicine, neurosurgery, prison nursing and travel health.
+After several years of travelling and living and working as a nurse in India I completed a Diploma in Tropical Nursing at the London School of Hygiene and Tropical Medicine.

 BSc (Hons) Nursing

 TC-TSY facilitator (300 hours)

 Responsibilities & affiliations

 I am passionate about research in relation to inequity in health and education, social prescribing, widening participation and addiction and trauma recovery.
 I am interested in research that bridges the gap between human experience and academia and that draws on the lived experience to support and inform policy and social change.

 Current research interestsMy current research interests are exploring the impact of Yoga Programmes on military veterans Social Prescribing and Health inequality in relation to socio-economics and 'deep- end' practices Health care student wellbeing Exploring the impact of embodied and relationship focussed programmes on trauma recovery for women.